 But, don’t focus solely on product-related questions — it’s not always a great product that drives customers from one brand to another.

 86% of consumers are willing to pay more for a great customer experience, so treating your customers well — and more specifically, finding out what being treated well means to them — can help you stand apart from competitors.

-Around this stage of product validation, you’ll want to promote a sales page for your yet-unmade product so followers can learn more about your product, join your waitlist or pre-order it.
+Around this stage of the product validation process, you’ll want to promote a sales page for your yet-unmade product so followers can learn more about your product, join your waitlist or pre-order it.

 It may seem counterintuitive to create a sales page for a product that’s not made yet, but rest assured, it’s a common way to validate product ideas.